Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **Excel Files:**

-- Freight-PivotTable.xls | Used Pivot Table to total freight expense by carrier from consolidated freight invoice
+- Freight-PivotTable.xls | Used Pivot Table to show total freight expense by carrier from consolidated freight invoice

-- Freight-GLCodeCheck-VLOOKUP-Macro.xlsm | Used VLOOKUP macro to check freight invoice GL codes against the Chart of Accounts before to ERP to prevent invalid GL code issues
+- Freight-GLCodeCheck-VLOOKUP-Macro.xlsm | Used VLOOKUP macro to check freight invoice GL codes before upload to ERP to prevent invalid GL code issues

 - Freight-JE-Upload-Macro.xlsm | Used JE Upload Macro Form to upload freight expense accrual data to ERP system for accounting close